Notice of Privacy Practices for Protected Health Information

-Revoke authorizations that you made previously to use or disclose information except to the extent information or action has already been taken by delivering a written revocation to our office.
+- Revoke authorizations that you made previously to use or disclose the information except to the extent information or action has already been taken by delivering a written revocation to our office.

 If you want to exercise any of the above rights, please contact our office, in person or in writing, during normal hours.
 We will provide you with assistance on the steps to take to exercise your rights.

 - Maintain the privacy of your health information as required by law;

 - Provide you with a notice of our duties and privacy practices as to the information we collect and maintain about you;

 - Abide by the terms of this Notice;

 - Notify you if we cannot accommodate a requested restriction or request; and

 - Accommodate your reasonable requests regarding methods to communicate health information with you.